-Sometimes that leads person A to send another text with supplementary information.
+Sometimes that leads to person A sending another text with supplementary information.
 Which forces B to pause, read, and process that, and potentially have to start writing a completely new reply.
 This, in turn, gives person A even more time to think and type even more info.

-When people do this we end up with conversations where one or both parties use multiple short messages to give information.
-This often leads to us talking about several different topics at the same time – and/or interrupting the other person’s answer as they type.
+When people do this we often end up with conversations where one or both parties use multiple short messages to give information.
+And this, in turn, often leads to us talking about several different topics at the same time – and/or interrupting the other person’s answer as they type.